1. Home

 Control Your Lighting

 Lighting accounts for about 5% of the average annual energy consumption for a single family home in the United States.
-Sadly, light bulbs spend a considerable amount of time left on, even when no one is in the room, translating to unnecessary costs and wasted energy.
+Light bulbs left on when no one is in the room translate to unnecessary costs and wasted energy.

-Smart light bulbs or smart switches that automatically dim or turn off lights when not in use can help solve that problem.
+Smart light bulbs or smart switches that automatically dim or turn off lights when not needed can help solve that problem.

 Smart light bulbs

 Smart bulbs are arguably the easiest devices you can incorporate into your home for energy savings.
-All you need to do is replace your old bulbs with these energy saving products, allowing you to save money on electricity in many different ways.
+All you need to do is replace your old bulbs with these energy saving products.

-To begin with, smart bulbs provide you with remote control over your lighting.
+To begin with, smart lights provide you with remote control over your lighting.
 You can switch lights on or off via an app on your phone.

-To save even more, smart bulbs can be paired with geofencing capabilities and motion sensors.
+Smart bulbs can also be paired with geofencing capabilities and motion sensors.
 With geofencing, your phone can tell when everyone has left the house, and turn off all the lights automatically.
 For more fine-tuned control, you can pair smart lights with motion detectors that will sense when no one is in a room and automatically switch the lights to a more efficient mode or off.

 Best of all, the energy efficiency of light bulbs has increased drastically in the past few years.
 Because smart bulbs are also LED bulbs, they consume up to 90% less energy than incandescent bulbs and can last more than 25 times longer.